Avg: 3.9 from 16 votes

 You can see some nice Rowell pics from the the FFA here:

 History: Some controversy surrounds the FFA.
 The Colorado team put the bolts in and established the free variations, but failed to free the 12a stemming corner due to rain.
 The Wyoming contingent came in a few weeks later and made a continuous free ascent.
 I suspect Whit Magro and I did the first one day onsight free ascent in August 2013 in 10-ish hours.
-This may have even been the second free ascent?!
-Kate Rutherford and Gilbert Chase did the first all female free ascent in August 2014.
+Kate Rutherford and Anne-Gilbert Chase did the first all female free ascent in August 2014.
 I would guess the route has been climbed a dozen times at 5.11 C1.
 I would not recommend taking bivy gear on this route, as nothing looks very comfortable until high on the wall.